rubino25/RatOS/site/docs/configuration/beacon_contact.md

 Check your build plate

 - Make a scan bed mesh and save it as `Scan1`
-- Rotate the build plate by 90°
+- Rotate the build plate by 90° *not the bed*
 - Make a second scan bed mesh and save it as `Scan2`
 - if you see that the pattern follows the build plate you need this compensation